vanzonr/trillium-python/trillium-python.md

  - The default 'native' Jupyter Lab

  - JupyterLab with Alliance software extensions.
-These can give you similar applications to the OOD interactive applications, but started from jupyter.
+These can give you similar applications to the OOD interactive applications, but started from Jupyter.

 We'll use the first here.